-- The handler (the person with a disability who is the owner and user of a service animal) must retain full control of the service animal at all times.
+- Animal is at least a year old. - The handler (the person with a disability who is the owner and user of a service animal) must retain full control of the service animal at all times.
 The animal may not be left unattended at any time. - The service animal will not be allowed to disrupt or interfere with University activities, including, but not limited to, teaching, research, service or administrative activities.
 If the animal is unruly or disruptive, or if the handler fails to maintain control of the animal, the handler must regain control immediately or remove the animal from University property.
-If the improper behavior is not corrected, the handler may be prohibited from bringing the animal onto University property by the Office of Residential Life after consultation with the Office of Safety and Security and the Office of Learning and Disability Services.

-- The handler is responsible for cleaning up any waste created by the animal, and for all costs related to any damages created by the animal to include repair or replacement of University property or property belonging to other individuals.
+If the improper behavior is not corrected, the handler may be prohibited from bringing the animal onto University property by the Office of Residential Life after consultation with the Office of Safety and Security and the Office of Learning and Disability Services. - Animal is housebroken and the handler is responsible for cleaning up any waste created by the animal, and for all costs related to any damages created by the animal to include repair or replacement of University property or property belonging to other individuals.
 Individuals not physically able to pick up waste and dispose of it are responsible for making all necessary arrangements for assistance.
-The University is not responsible for these services. - The handler is responsible for regular bathing and grooming of the animal to prevent significant odor and shedding. - The animal should have tags or some other method of indicating ownership and rabies clearances.
+The University is not responsible for these services. - Animal may not pose a direct threat to the health or safety of others that cannot be reduced or eliminated by reasonable modifications. - The handler is responsible for regular bathing and grooming of the animal to prevent significant odor and shedding. - The animal should have tags or some other method of indicating ownership and rabies clearances.
 It is also suggested, but not required, that service animals be fitted with identifying equipment such as a harness, cape or backpack as appropriate. - The University and its employees assume no responsibility for controlling, keeping, feeding or otherwise caring for any service animal.
 The University and its employees assume no legal responsibilities for any injury or damage caused by a service animal. - Additional responsibilities and rules applicable to animals in residence halls are set forth below.